mattbuse/Random_Sports_Advice/README.md

-#Hello
+# Hello

-This 'Random Sports Advice' application was a portfolio project (called 'Mixed Messages') on Codecademy's Full Stack Engineer Career Path.
+## Welcome to my 'Random Sports Advice' application

+This was a portfolio project (called 'Mixed Messages') on Codecademy's Full Stack Engineer Career Path.
 I created this in December 2022.
 The instructions were to create a program that, when ran, would generate a random string of text.
 That was pretty much the only requirement.
 The rest was left up to me.

 After a little thought, I decided to make program that would behave like a stranger at a sports bar who would give you random thoughts on sports.
 One of the objectives was to add many variables to it.
 So I programmed this stranger to give one of five types of responses.